-Yes, you certainly can, as long as tutoring is done in an ethical way and follows ECU's Academic Integrity principles.
+Yes, you certainly can, as long as tutoring is done in an ethical way and following TCC's Academic Integrity principles outlined in SH.02.A.
 Unfortunately, some companies that advertise tutoring services encourage practices that are considered plagiarism or cheating.
 There also have been reports that some of these companies blackmail students who use their services.
 So please be a discerning user of tutoring services.